lucas-moschen/hap-optimization-methods/README.md

 ## Usage

+### Generating the assignment weight matrix

-First, create the assignment weight matrix according to Section 5.3 of the thesis by running
+First, generate the assignment weight matrix according to Section 5.3 of the thesis by running

 ```bash
 python3 w_creation.py w_type "data_words" tau
 ```

+at the root level.

 ### Arguments: